- Observing with SOAR

 The Southern Astrophysical Research (SOAR) Telescope is a 4.1 meter aperture telescope designed to produce the best quality images of any observatory in its class in the world.
-Capable of working from the atmospheric cut-off in the blue (320 nm) to the near infrared, it features fast slewing and both optical and infrared instruments mounted ready for use.
+Capable of working from the atmospheric cut-off in the blue (320 nm) to the near infrared, it features fast slewing and a suite of both optical and infrared instruments mounted and ready for use.
 It was funded by a a partnership between the U.S. National Optical Astronomy Observatory (NOAO), the Ministério da Ciencia e Tecnologia of the Federal Republic of Brazil (MCT), the University of North Carolina at Chapel Hill (UNC), and Michigan State University (MSU).

 SOAR is situated on Cerro Pachón - IV Region - Chile, at an altitude of 2,700 meters (8,775 feet) above sea level.